 Medication treatment for schizoaffective disorder

-Although more effective and better tolerated, the use of these agents is also associated with side effects, and current medical practice is developing better ways of understanding these effects, identifying people at risk, and monitoring for the emergence of complications.
+Although more effective and better tolerated, the use of atypical antipsychotic drugs is also associated with side effects, and current medical practice is developing better ways of understanding and minimizing these effects, identifying people at risk, and monitoring for the emergence of complications.

 Most of these medications take several weeks to take effect.
 Patience is required if the dose needs to be adjusted, the specific medication changed, or another medication added.
 In order to be able to determine whether an antipsychotic is effective or not, it should be tried for at least six to eight weeks (or even longer with clozapine).

-Individual psychotherapy: This involves regular sessions between just the patient and a therapist focused on past or current problems, thoughts, feelings, or relationships.
+- Individual psychotherapy: This involves regular therapy sessions between just the patient and a therapist focused on past or current problems, thoughts, feelings, or relationships.
 Thus, via contact with a trained professional, people with schizoaffective disorder become able to understand more about the illness, to learn about themselves, and to better handle the problems of their daily lives.
-They become better able to distinguish between what is real and, by contrast, what is not and can acquire beneficial problem-solving skills.
+The goals of therapy often include helping the person with schizoaffective disorder become better able to distinguish between what is real and, by contrast, what is not and to acquire beneficial problem-solving skills.

-Self-help groups: Outside support for family members of those with schizoaffective disorder is necessary and desirable.
+- Self-help groups: Outside support for family members of those with schizoaffective disorder often is necessary and desirable.

 Non-medication medical treatments for schizoaffective disorder